-Counter Disaster Operations - reimbursement of extraordinary costs associated with eligible activities aimed at protecting the general public and ensuring public health and safety in public areas (e.g. the community as a whole will benefit from the activity being undertaken).
+Counter Disaster Operations - reimbursement of extraordinary costs associated with eligible activities aimed at protecting the general public and ensuring public health and safety in public areas (e.g. the community as a whole will benefit from activity being undertaken).
 Note: local governments do not have a trigger point for this relief measure.

-NDRRA activation can be requested by any state or local government by submitting an Activation Request form to the QRA via email to NDRRA@qldra.org.au detailing the disaster situation and requesting activation of this relief measure.
+NDRRA activation requested by: Any state or local government.
+State/local governments are to submit an Activation Request form to the QRA via email (NDRRA@qldra.org.au) detailing the disaster situation and requesting activation of this relief measure.